Consumer Medicine Information

 rash, itching or hives on the skin.

 Do not use this medicine after the expiry date printed on the pack or the packaging

 If it has expired or is damaged, return it to your pharmacist for disposal.

 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Before you start to take it

-heart or blood vessel problems including low or high blood pressure
+heart or blood vessel problems, including problems with blood pressure control or

 disease of the blood vessels of the brain including stroke